Goal of midPrivacy project is to develop open source privacy-enhancing identity management solution on top of midPoint.

 - Phase 1: Data provenance prototype (2020)

-Project phase that aims at providing fundamental foundation for data protection: data provenance.
-MidPoint will keep meta-data about every data value that specifies where the value came from and how it was processed.
+Project phase that aimed at providing fundamental foundation for data protection: data provenance.
+MidPoint was extended to keep metadata about every data value that specifies where the value came from and how it was processed.
+Design and implementation of Axiom data modeling language was part of this project phase.
+There also was some interesting work and discoveries on metadata schemas.

 Blog, Articles And Other Media